Dragon Ball Super: Merchandise

 Bandai announced that a line of Dragon Ball Super toys would be available in the United States in summer 2017.
 Bandai has also announced the updated Dragon Ball Super Card Game that starts with one starter deck, one special pack containing 4 booster packs and a promotional Vegeta card and a booster box with 24 packs.
 It was released on July 28, 2017.
 A line of six Dragon Ball Super Happy Meal toys were made available at Japanese McDonald's restaurants in May 2017.

 Reception

 Manga reception

 All four volumes of Dragon Ball Super's manga adaptation have charted on Oricon's weekly list of the best-selling manga; volumes one and two sold 29,995 and 56,947 copies in their debut weeks respectively.
 Volume three was the fourth best-selling for its week with 92,114 copies sold, and volume four was fourth its week with 150,889.
 According to Nielsen BookScan, the English version of volume one was the second best-selling graphic novel of May 2017, the ninth of June, the fourteenth of July, and the eighteenth of August.
 Dragon Ball Super volume 4 topped NPD BookScan's graphic novels list for January 2019.
+In The New York Times' Graphic Books and Manga bestseller monthly list, the sixth volume ranked fourteenth for October 2019; eighth volume was fifteenth of April 2020; fifteenth volume was twelfth of February 2022; sixteenth volume was thirteenth of September; eighteenth volume was seventh of July 2023; and the nineteenth volume ranked eleventh of October.